karllhughes/build-status/readme.md

 - Build the project and push to a container registry.
 - Pull the latest version of the image from the container registry to your server.
 - Run the application with your environmental variables set.
-The command will look something like: `docker run -d --restart always -p 80:3000 --env-file .env karllhughes/build-status`.
+The command will look something like: `docker run -d --restart always -p 80:3000 --env-file .env karllhughes/build-status node index.js`.
-  - In Hyper.sh, the command I run is `hyper run -d --restart always -p 80:3000 --env-file .env --name build-status --size=s3 karllhughes/build-status`.
+  - In Hyper.sh, the command I run is `hyper run -d --restart always -p 80:3000 --env-file .env --name build-status --size=s2 karllhughes/build-status node index.js`.
   - Then I attach an IP: `hyper fip attach XXX.XXX.XX.XXX build-status`.

 ## Contributing